APOSTLE ISLANDS WISCONSIN

 An unforgettable December sunset through an icy porthole at the mainland ice caves, while paddling a canoe and dodging icebergs.

 When the conditions are favorable and the surface of Lake Superior freezes solid enough to allow safe travel, the mainland ice caves are a must-see bucket list item for many people.
 Check this article for all the details, planning info, and how-to guides you'll need for your visit to the Apostle Islands Ice Caves.

 Warm morning light glows on a sandstone arch at Devil's Island

 Sculpted by the wind and waves of Lake Superior over the millennia, the sandstone sea caves on Devil's Island are a wonder to behold.
+Life changing, even!
 Paddle through the majestic arches or do a slow tour in a boat for close up views.
 Don't forget - everything you need to know to plan your Devil's Islands trip can be found here.

 Pastel sunrise from a secluded beach on Stockton Island

-Stockton Island is famous for the singing sands of Julian Bay, but is also home to several sea stacks, standing stoically against the unrelenting forces of nature, these sentinels of the Apostles are worth seeing.
+Stockton Island is famous for the singing sands of Julian Bay, but is also home to several sea stacks.
+Standing stoically against the unrelenting forces of nature, these sentinels of the Apostles are worth seeing.
 Watching a sunrise against a backdrop of such rugged beauty is guaranteed to leave a lasting impression.

 Glass flat seas and a gorgeous pre-dawn glow on Stockton Island

 With the endless blue of Lake Superior stretching out before you, imagine watching the sun break the horizon and gently bathe the sandstone cliffs with warm morning light.
 No less impressive is sunrise and coffee from on of the many beaches, sand spits, and bays.
 If you see one sunrise here, I promise it won't be enough. #lifechanging

 Brilliant late season Milky Way over the Devil's Island lighthouse